 A comedy with local humour might never travel.
 But a comedy based on institutions or cultural systems can become huge international hits.

 9. Surmounting genre and genre blends

 Learning the different genres and genre blends doesn’t make you a good film producer (or a good screenwriter).
 All it simply means that you have joined a cast of hundreds of thousands of sophisticated storytellers with clichéd patterns.
-The writer’s and producer’s job is to take these generic story forms and twist and bend them into a shape that no one has seen before.
+Accordingly, the writer’s and producer’s job is to take these generic story forms and twist and bend them into a shape that no one has seen before.